top of page

 This site isn’t meant to be finished or fixed.

-As I spend more time living in Taiwan, the focus of each category will naturally expand — especially Taiwan Insights, which will increasingly include practical observations about education, bureaucracy, healthcare, and local governance.
+Over time, as I return and spend more time there, the focus will naturally shift and expand — especially in Taiwan Insights, which will grow into more practical observations shaped by lived experience.

 Comments